KhazenLab/covid19-testing-scripts/README.md

 - In Chrome, this means: More tools, Developer tools, Application, Cookies, notion.so, `token_v2` value
   - and save that into a txt file
 - Also, in notion, you need to have your own workspace (other than the workspace in which the tables exist)
+- Finally, note that if the l0 step is giving an "unauthorized" error, check if your token needs updating

 Command to run step 0: